kooeunho/HOI-aug-max/README.md

 Pytorch version: 2.4.0

-Files demonstrate the structure of the proposed objective function as well as optimization procedure
+Files demonstrate the structure of the proposed augmented maximal clique strategy as well as optimization procedure

 synthetic experiments.ipynb : Experiment threshold on balanced and imbalanced setting